Sourdough Apple Cider Donuts | Fried or Baked

 Instructions

-2. Mix the dry ingredients: In a medium bowl, whisk together flour, salt, cinnamon, and apple pie spice until evenly combined and lump-free.
+2. Mix the dry ingredients – Whisk together flour, salt, cinnamon, and apple pie spice in a medium bowl until evenly combined.

-3. Combine the wet ingredients: In a stand mixer bowl, whisk the sourdough starter or discard with the egg, warm milk, reduced cider, melted butter, granulated sugar, and brown sugar until smooth and creamy.
+3. Combine the wet ingredients – Whisk starter or discard with egg, warm milk, cooled reduced cider, melted butter, granulated sugar, and brown sugar until smooth.

-4. Bring the dough together: Gradually add the dry ingredients to the wet, mixing until a soft dough forms.
-It should pull away from the bowl sides but still feel slightly tacky to the touch.
+4. Bring the dough together – Gradually add dry ingredients to wet, mixing until a soft slightly tacky dough forms and pulls away from the bowl sides.

-5. Knead the dough: Switch to a dough hook or knead by hand on a lightly oiled surface for 8–10 minutes, until the dough is smooth, elastic, and holds its shape when stretched.
+5. Knead the dough – Knead with a dough hook or by hand on a lightly oiled surface for 8 to 10 minutes until smooth and elastic.

-6. Stretch and fold: Place the dough in a lightly oiled bowl, cover, and rest 30 minutes.
-Perform four rounds of stretch-and-folds, resting 30–45 minutes between each.
-After the final fold, cover and let rise 3–4 hours until puffy.
-Refrigerate 2 hours or overnight for deeper flavor and easy shaping.
+6. Bulk ferment with stretch and folds – Transfer to a lightly oiled bowl, cover, and rest 30 minutes.
+Perform four rounds of stretch and folds, resting 30 to 45 minutes between each.
+Let rise 3 to 4 hours until puffy.
+For deeper flavor refrigerate 8 hours or overnight.

-7. Shape the donuts: Roll chilled dough on a floured surface to ¼–½ inch thick.
-Cut donuts and holes with a cutter, arrange on parchment, and chill 30 minutes while heating oil.
+7. Shape the donuts – Roll chilled dough on a lightly floured surface to one quarter to one half inch thick.
+Cut donuts and holes, arrange on parchment, and refrigerate 30 minutes while heating oil or preheating oven.

 Notes